dataspecer/ds-wdoi/comments-ideas/ideas.md

          1. A text based search on the existing properties.
          2. A user searches for a property that the class can have or it is pointed by (wikidata property constaints on values and subjects).
          3. The output would list matching properties.
-         4. The user would expand the detail and look at the property constaints that contains classes (subjects and objects).
+         4. The user would expand the detail and look at the property constaints that contain classes (subjects and objects).
          5. The user then selects a single class as the root node.
+         6. ?
+Or if the detail of the class contained parents/children the user could navigate it.
+         7. ?
+Again by clicking back button would lead him back.
          - *detail of the properties*:
            - name, label, description
-           - maybe a bit of other contraints?
+           - ?
+Maybe a bit of other contraints?
-           - classes of subject and object in the same detail as in search by class
+           - Classes of subject and object in the same detail as in search by class.
          - *comments*:
-           - The properties will be in out backend.
+           - The properties will be in our backend.
   4. **Browsing after detail of the class**
      - Is it all with the detail?
-     - What if the user could browse the class hierarchy as i mentioned in the **search by class** above?
+     - What if the user could browse the class hierarchy as I mentioned in the **search by class** above?
      - How could they do it?
        1. Following the parents and children ("subclass of hierarchy")
        2. 1 + properties?
 If they are actually listed in the detail - but it has multiple target object for a single property, is it even managable?
      - Ideas of views:
        -  **Browser as in slovnik.gov**
           - After designing and interface in Figma, I noticed that it somehow assumes it since i can always click on detail in the class.
-          - It would be either a separate page or integrated with wikidata.
+          - It would be either a separate page like "slovnik.gov.cz" served from backend or integrated inside Dataspecer.
-          - The view would show the same thigs as in slovnik.gov with a bit of detail from wikidata pages.
+          - The view would show the same thigs as in "slovnik.gov.cz" with a bit of detail from wikidata pages.
           - The classes are simple.
           - The properties should be in a form of list + search bar.
           - The user would select property and the target class.
        - **Graph expander**
-         - A view with only single class would show up with two edges (parents and children) to the class ending with a plus sign.
+         - A view with only a single class would show up with two edges (parents and children) to the class ending with a plus sign.
          - The user would click the pluses and the graph would expand.
          - There would be and option for expanding all or just the selected classes.
          - Properties would be in a form of detail.